splintered-reality/py_trees/README.md

 PyTrees is a python implementation of behaviour trees designed to facilitate the rapid development of medium sized decision making engines for use in fields like robotics.
 Brief feature list:

-* Sequence, Selector, Parallel and Chooser composites
+* Sequence, Selector, Parallel composites
 * Blackboards for data sharing
 * Python generators for smarter ticking over the tree graph
 * Python decorators for enabling meta behaviours